Mottelz/Python101/Readme.md

 - If elif else
 - Lists
 - Loops
+- Built-in functions
+- Version control (GitHub)

 ## To Do
-- Built-in functions
 - functions
 - classes
 - overriding built in operators and functions
-- Version control (GitHub)
 - Errors and error handling
+- Libraries